AuriRex/GTFO_ColorBlindFilter/README.md

 Useful for simulating how a person with colorblindness might be seeing the game or just for changing up the visuals.
 A custom color channel mixer option *might* be able to make the game more readable for actual colorblind people. (ymmv)

+This mod adds a post-processing effect on the rendering camera, this is going to cost a little more GPU resources than without this mod installed & enabled.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/b69df2c1-a5ae-47cd-9a51-d99f2a04dfc7" alt="Mod settings page"/>
 </p>